Skip to content

 • canceled

 These are protocol signals.
-They should not be replaced by direct messages with ad hoc intent:"receipt" or intent:"trace" bodies.
+They should not be replaced by say messages with ad hoc intent:"receipt" or intent:"trace" bodies.

 On this page